It usually indicates that there is a misalignment between the two eyes.

-In the right gaze, the right sarcoplasmic reticulum exerts an even greater strain against the right inferior rectus rectus, and the supernormal entrance to the left inferior oblique causes the left eye to elevate even more.
+In the right gaze, the right sarcoplasmic reticulum exerts an even more significant strain against the right inferior rectus.
+The supernormal entrance to the left inferior oblique causes the left eye to elevate even more.

-In the left head tilt, the left eye penetrates through the contraction of the left sarcoplasmic reticulum and the left superior oblique, and the right eye is extracted through the right inferior rectus and the right inferior oblique.
+In the left head tilt, the left eye penetrates through the contraction of the left sarcoplasmic reticulum and the left superior oblique.
+The right eye is extracted through the right inferior rectus and the right inferior oblique.

 The tied inferior straight rectus pulls the right eye down.

-Patients with an anchorage of an inferior rectus muscle may be misdiagnosed as paralysis of the superior oblique muscle in the unaffected eye, if the examiner relies solely on the three-step test.
+Patients with an inferior rectus muscle anchorage may be misdiagnosed as paralysis of the superior oblique muscle in the unaffected eye if the examiner relies solely on the three-step test.

 Using the same algorithm, contracture of an upper rectus muscle, for example, from thyroid ophthalmopathy, can produce contralateral inferior oblique “pseudo-weakness” using three-step criteria.

-These diagnostic errors are more likely to occur if the patient fixes with the eye “tied.”
+These diagnostic errors are more likely if the patient fixes with the eye “tied.”

 A simple test to determine fixation preference involves the principles of primary and secondary deviation.

-Patients are asked to look at a fixation light while a red crystal is placed in front of either eye, and they are instructed to report whether the separation is greater when looking with the right or left eyes.
+Patients are asked to look at a fixation light while a red crystal is placed in front of either eye, and they are instructed to report whether the separation is more significant when looking with the right or left eyes.

-Since the secondary deviation is always greater than the primary deviation and occurs with paretic fixation of the eye, the patient’s observations betray the fixing eye.
+Since the secondary deviation is always more significant than the primary deviation and occurs with paretic fixation of the eye, the patient’s observations betray the fixing eye.

 The mercurial ophthalmoplegia of myasthenia gravis can confuse the most conscientious three-step examiner.

-Myasthenic ophthalmoparesis can mimic a variety of ocular motility disorders, including brainstem gaze palsy, cranial neuropathies, and primary orbital disease.
+Myasthenic ophthalmoparesis can mimic various ocular motility disorders, including brainstem gaze palsy, cranial neuropathies, and primary orbital disease.